Skip to main content

 • Does not require an account.

 If your file has content problems (clicks, echo, pacing), those need to be fixed before mastering.
-See fix ACX rejection for the full decision tree on what is a spec failure versus a quality failure.
+See the guide on how to fix ACX rejection for the full decision tree on what is a spec failure versus a quality failure.

 Mastering adjusts technical measurements.
-Loudness, peak levels, noise floor, format, silence padding.
-These are deterministic: the ACX audio requirements (RMS, peak, noise floor) define the targets, the tool hits them.
+Loudness, peak levels, noise floor, format, and silence padding.
+These are deterministic: the ACX audio requirements define the targets, and the tool hits them.
 There is no artistic interpretation involved, only maths.

 Start with a clean, edited recording.
 Fix any clicks, mouth noise, or misreads before you master.
 ChapterPass handles the technical mastering: loudness, peaks, noise floor, format, silence, and verification.

 Your files never leave your browser.
-There is no server upload, no cloud processing, no account creation.
-Drop a file in, download the mastered version.
+There is no server upload, no cloud processing, and no account creation.
+Drop a file in, and download the mastered version.
 The processing runs entirely in WebAssembly on your own machine.
-Your first file is free at ChapterPass.

 For the manual Audacity approach, see Audacity audiobook mastering.
-For a side-by-side look at all five mastering tools, see audiobook mastering tools compared.
+To compare all your options side by side, the audiobook mastering tools compared guide puts every tool in one table.
 For quick answers on pricing and privacy, see the FAQ.
+Ready to master your first file?
+Try ChapterPass today.